SovereignCloudStack/release-notes/README.md

 See [Release Notes for R4](Release4.md) for more information.

+### Release 5 (2023-09-20)

+No stone was left unturned in this release.
+As such the list of highlights is long, but does include OpenStack 2023.1 (Antelope), Ceph Quincy, Cluster Stacks Technical Preview, Support for diskless flavors, and IPv6 support for east-west and north-south.

+See [Release Notes for R5](Release5.md) for more information.

 ## Roadmap

-We have a 6 month release cadence -- R5 will follow in September 2023.
+We have a 6 month release cadence -- R6 will follow in March 2024.
-Until then, we will provide bugfixes and security fixes for R4.
+Until then, we will provide bugfixes and security fixes for R.

 We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though